St Patrick's College, Maghera: Subjects

-Pupils enrolled in years 8–10 will take 15 mandatory subjects: English, Maths, Junior Science (a compound subject including Biology, Chemistry and Physics), Religious Studies, Art, Home Economics, Information Technology, Technology (and Design), History, Geography, Irish, and a choice between French or Spanish.
-Pupils also attend non-exam classes such as Physical Education, Citizenship, and Employability.
+Pupils enrolled in years 8–10 will take 15 mandatory subjects: English, maths, junior science (a compound subject including biology, chemistry and physics), religious studies, art, home economics, information technology, technology (and design), history, geography, Irish, and a choice between French or Spanish.
+Pupils also attend non-exam classes such as physical education, citizenship, and employability.

-In Years 11 and 12, pupils will sit their GCSE examinations, with compulsory classes of: English Language, Maths, a choice between Single, Double or Triple Award science, and Religious Studies.
+In Years 11 and 12, pupils will sit their GCSE examinations, with compulsory classes of: English language, maths, a choice between single, double or triple award science, and religious studies.
 Dependant on what level of science is studied, pupils may select an additional 4, 3 or 2 GCSEs, respectively.
 These choices are made from the CCEA specification, although a few subjects - such as German - are not offered.
 These choices are made in Mid-to-Late Year 10.
-Most pupils in the school will sit English Literature examinations alongside English Language, but only two classes per year (approx 60 pupils) will sit Further Mathematics examinations in their Year 12 alongside standard Mathematics in their Year 11.
-These Year Groups also sit non-exam classes such as Physical Education, Citizenship and Employability.
-Some pupils may not be offered English Language, Maths or Double/Triple science, and will opt for Essential Skills English, Essential Skills Maths and Single Award Science, or a mixture of the three.
+Most pupils in the school will sit English literature examinations alongside English language, but only two classes per year (approx 60 pupils) will sit further mathematics examinations in their Year 12 alongside standard mathematics in their Year 11.
+These year groups also sit non-exam classes such as physical education, citizenship and employability.
+Some pupils may not be offered English language, maths or dDouble/triple science, and will opt for essential skills English, essential skills maths and single award science, or a mixture of the three.

 At A Level, students select 3 A Levels (although some are offered 4, with one taken to only AS level), again from CCEA specifications.
 Some of these classes require travel to other schools, such as French.
 Students in Year 13 will sit their AS level examinations, and students in Year 14 will sit their A Level examinations.
 A Level choices are made in Mid-to-Late Year 12.

 All GCSE and A Level classes are subject to enrolment numbers.